dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.md

 ;; MSG SIZE  rcvd: 205
 </pre>

-Congratulations, your secondary DNS is now working with **EasyDNS**.
+Your secondary DNS is now working with **EasyDNS**.

+## Have more questions?

+If you have any questions about adding EasyDNS as a secondary DNS server, [contact support](https://dnsimple.com/feedback), and we'll be happy to help.